Wondaeng/python-cifar10-custom-dataset/README.md

 # Python Custom CIFAR10 Dataset

+## What is this repository about?
-This repo contains python scripts for creating custom Pytorch dataset from scratch (without using torchvision.datasets.CIFAR10 class).
+This repo contains python scripts for creating custom Pytorch dataset from scratch (without using torchvision.datasets.CIFAR10 class) for AI summer school 2024.
+Students can learn how to preprocess raw dataset from the public online source and how to organize them nicely.

+It mainly focuses on:

-1) Convert CIFAR10 archive to images into below structure:
+1) Converting CIFAR10 archive to images into below structure:
 ```
 .
 └── cifar-10/